 Key features: Multi-source candidate aggregation, AI scoring and ranking, diversity sourcing tools, ATS integrations, predictive engagement scoring.

 Pricing: Arya Pulse charges $100–$599 per job (for low-volume hiring).
 Arya Quantum offers subscription-based pricing for high-volume use (custom quotes).
+We break down every tier in our Arya by Leoforce pricing guide.

-The caveat: Arya's matching algorithms are sophisticated, but the platform lacks built-in outreach automation.
-You'll still need separate tools for sequenced email, LinkedIn, and SMS outreach — which adds cost and complexity to your stack.
+The caveat: Arya’s matching algorithms are sophisticated, though the platform lacks built-in outreach automation.
+You’ll still need separate tools for sequenced email, LinkedIn, and SMS outreach - which adds cost and complexity to your stack.

 11. HeyMilo - Good for AI Interview Screening